mbernste/mbernste.github.io/_posts/2023-05-07-eigenvalues_symmetric_matrices.md

 _THIS POST IS CURRENTLY UNDER CONSTRUCTION_

+_My understanding of this material partly arouse from the [blog posts by Peter Bloem](https://peterbloem.nl/blog/pca-2) re-written here in my own words._

 We may ask, which unit vector solves the following optimization function:

 $$\text{arg max}_\boldsymbol{u} \boldsymbol{u^T}\boldsymbol{Su}$$